How to Draw a Train Easy Step by Step: Simple Guide

 Rule 3: Keep a “messy first draft” mindset

 I treat my first pass like a warm-up sketch.
 Fuzzy lines are allowed.
-Ugly wheels are allowed.
-The only thing that is not allowed is quitting after two minutes because the first version looks off.
+Uneven wheels are allowed.
+The only thing I try to avoid is quitting after two minutes because the first version looks awkward.

 Method 1: Super simple cartoon train

-If you want how to draw a train easy step by step for kids, beginners, or a warmup page, this is where I start.
+If you want an easy train drawing for kids, beginners, or a quick warm-up page, start here.
 This approach is inspired by the breakdown on Easy Drawing Guides.

 Step 1: Lay out four wheels